neongreen13/common-Spanish-words/README.md

 # Text Cleaning
 From the dataset of song lyrics, the project cleaned and processed the lyrics text for analysis.
 It performed initial descriptive statistics on the lyrics and returned the number of capitalized words, numerals, word count, unique word count, and character count for each song.
 In a column for clean lyrics, the project removed punctuation and made the words lower case.
 This preprocessing makes working with text data easier and uniform.

-From all 1,056 songs, the dataset returned a list of 26,977 Spanish words in total to form the basis of this project’s Spanish word corpus.
+From all 1,056 songs, the dataset returned a list of 26,106 Spanish words in total to form the basis of this project’s Spanish word corpus.

 Next, the project separated the lyrics into the different parts of speech using a national language processor, SpaCy, to identify nouns, verbs, pronouns, stop words, etc. SpaCy was also used to lemmatize the nouns and verbs.
 Lemmatization is the process of reducing nouns to their singular form, thus dropping the plural form as a duplicate, and retaining only the root infinitive verb by discarding various conjugations.
-The project ran value counts on each part of speech and rendered 6,729 lemmatized verbs (down from 10,264 verb forms), 9,960 lemmatized nouns (down from 11,231), 7,850 adverbs and adjectives, 424 pronouns, 741 stop words, and 248 conjunctives.
+The project ran value counts on each part of speech and rendered 6,705 lemmatized verbs (down from 10,264 verb forms), 9,843 lemmatized nouns (down from 11,110), 8,022 adverbs and adjectives, 733 stop words, 445 pronouns, and 252 conjunctives.
 Separate word clouds display the word list for each part of speech.
 - https://github.com/yellow11marie/common-Spanish-words/blob/master/Spanish_Words_Dataset.ipynb

 # Analysis of Findings
-The project compares an abbreviated list of 250 Spanish words created from lyrics to the 250-word Spanish key and both 100-word Spanish corpora from Wikipedia.
+The project compared an abbreviated list of 100, 250, and 500 Spanish word lists created from lyrics to the 250-word Spanish key and both 100-word Spanish corpora from Wikipedia.
 The project returned each dataset into a bog of words for side by side comparison and returned similarities and differences.

-The findings from the comparison are as follows:
+Highlights:
+-

+Detailed findings from comparing word corpora:

 - There were only 105 word similarities between the 250 Lyrics corpus and the original 250 Spanish key.
 Stop words were not removed.
 Based on word frequency, the lists were not very similar.
 - The Lyrics corpus had to be cleaned to exclude English words, numbers, and artist names.
 This corpus did not include lemmatized nouns and verbs, thus containing similar and/or repetitive word forms.
 The Lyrics corpus also contained a handful of nouns that refer to sex, love, and relationships.
 For example, heart, love, lips, body, kiss, mouth, bed, etc. These words accounted for 25 of the 149 word differences between the Lyrics corpus and Spanish key (16.7%).